2024 Belgian Grand Prix

 The 2024 Belgian Grand Prix (officially known as the Formula 1 Rolex Belgian Grand Prix 2024) was a Formula One motor race that took place on 28 July 2024 at the Circuit de Spa-Francorchamps in Stavelot, Belgium.
 It was the fourteenth round of the 2024 Formula One World Championship.

 Max Verstappen set the fastest time in qualifying, but was relegated to eleventh following a grid penalty, with Charles Leclerc inheriting pole position in his place.
 George Russell of Mercedes initially won, but was disqualified after the race because his car failed to meet the minimum weight requirement.
-Following his teammate's disqualification, Lewis Hamilton inherited the victory, his second of the season and his last for Mercedes before his move to Ferrari and as of 2025 his most recent victory, ahead of Oscar Piastri of McLaren and Charles Leclerc of Ferrari.
+Following his teammate's disqualification, Lewis Hamilton inherited the victory, his second of the season and his last for Mercedes before his move to Ferrari, and his last win overall until the 2026 Barcelona-Catalunya Grand Prix as a Ferrari driver, Oscar Piastri finished second for McLaren and Charles Leclerc of Ferrari finished third.
 Russell became the first Formula One driver to be disqualified from victory in 30 years, after Michael Schumacher was disqualified at the 1994 edition of the event.

+The result enabled Verstappen to increase his lead in the Drivers' Standings to 78 points over Lando Norris.
+Leclerc remained third, 100 points behind Verstappen, while Piastri overtook Carlos Sainz Jr. to claim fourth spot in the championship with 167 points, five ahead of Sainz.
+The top five in the Constructors' Standings remained unchanged, however, McLaren reduced the gap over championship leader Red Bull to 42 points, with third-placed Ferrari on 345 points, 21 behind.